-Also, all these views and histories of specific liberation experiences emphasise, as the name says, the prefix “anti”: the latter emphasises the negative relation to the world, so we then speak of the fight against fascist and colonial occupation, fascisation and colonisation of specific societies, of the world itself.
-This is the urgent matter, one forms a specific collective – we – that resists against blatant injustices and occupation, and would (un)consciously relate to the specific definition of negative freedom (cf Isaiah Berlin) and the famous term “freedom from”.
+Moreover, all these views and histories of specific liberation experiences emphasise, as the name indicates, the prefix “anti-”: the latter emphasises the negative relation to the world, so we then speak of the fight against fascist and colonial occupation, the fascisation and colonisation of specific societies, of the world itself.
+This is the urgent matter, one forms a specific collective – we – that resists blatant injustices and occupation, and would (un)consciously relate to the specific definition of negative freedom (cf. Isaiah Berlin) and the famous term “freedom from”.

-“We began to understand how the freedom won in the fight against fascism and the German Occupation had been achieved by men who shared our feelings, who didn’t just fight against something but rather fought for a new world, one that they wanted to seize by making, experiencing, constituting, and creating it” (Negri, 2017: 545).
+We began to understand how the freedom won in the fight against fascism and the German Occupation had been achieved by men who shared our feelings, who didn’t just fight against something but rather fought for a new world, one that they wanted to seize by making, experiencing, constituting, and creating it.

 b.)
-Figure of collective/solidarity/community-in-resistance
+Figure of collective/solidarity/community-in-liberation